HLC-Lab/bine-trees/README.md

 > [!IMPORTANT]
-> This repository is still a work in progress.
-Some implementations are already provided, and others will be in the next few weeks.
-> In the meanwhile, you can refer to https://github.com/HLC-Lab/pico/tree/main/libpico
+> You can find the implementation of all the Bine algorithms at https://github.com/HLC-Lab/pico/tree/main/libpico

 # Introduction
 This repository contains reference MPI implementations of the Bine Trees algorithms for collective operations.